A Complete Guide to Exploring the Bay of Kotor

 Discover Kotor’s Old Town

-A visit to the Bay of Kotor would not be complete without exploring Kotor Old Town, a UNESCO-protected medieval city with centuries of history.
-Enclosed by massive stone walls, Kotor is a labyrinth of narrow alleys, historic squares, and well-preserved buildings.
+A visit to the Bay of Kotor wouldn’t be complete without exploring Kotor Old Town—a UNESCO-protected medieval city steeped in history.
+Enclosed by massive stone walls, Kotor is a labyrinth of narrow alleys, historic squares, and well-preserved architecture.

 -

-San Giovanni Fortress: A climb up the fortress rewards visitors with stunning panoramic views over the bay.
+San Giovanni Fortress – A climb rewards you with panoramic views over the bay.

 -

-Cathedral of Saint Tryphon: One of the oldest cathedrals in the region, showcasing Romanesque architecture.
+Cathedral of Saint Tryphon – One of the oldest cathedrals in the region, featuring Romanesque architecture.

 -

-Maritime Museum: A glimpse into Kotor’s naval history and seafaring traditions.
+Maritime Museum – Offering a glimpse into Kotor’s naval history and traditions.

-A boat tour is one of the best ways to experience the Bay of Kotor, and no itinerary is complete without a visit to Our Lady of the Rocks, an artificial island with a fascinating history.
-According to legend, sailors built the island over centuries by placing stones into the sea.
+A boat tour is one of the best ways to experience the Bay of Kotor, and no itinerary is complete without visiting Our Lady of the Rocks, a man-made island with a fascinating backstory.
+According to legend, sailors built the island over centuries by placing stones into the sea after discovering a miraculous icon.

 -